Who should come to appointments, and what should I bring?

 During the initial session, only parents/carers should attend.

 It is common for both parents/carers to attend an initial session with the psychologist.
-This scenario is useful for parents and preferred by psychologists so that more information can be obtained about the child's presentation and consistency can be established about the future intervention.
+This scenario is useful for parents and preferred by psychologists so that more information can be obtained about the child's presentation and consistency can be established about future intervention.

-There are many individual circumstances where both parents/carers can't be present during the first session or other sessions.
-In these circumstances it is common that individual sessions with each parent/carer occur or via telephone/skype consultations, email consultations or reports can be arranged.
+There are many individual circumstances where both parents/carers are unable to be present during the first session or other sessions.
+In these circumstances, it is common for individual sessions with each parent/carer to occur or via telephone or Skype consultations.
+Email consultations or reports can also be arranged.

 What should I bring?

 You should have a clear summary of your concerns prepared in advance.
-Past reports about your child can also be useful to provide a clear developmental picture to assist your psychologist in establishing past interventions and monitoring effectiveness of treatment.
+Past reports about your child can also be useful to provide a clear developmental picture to assist your psychologist in establishing past interventions and monitoring the effectiveness of prior treatments.